5 Tips to Help You Prepare for Hurricane Season

 Prior to hurricane season, it is important to review your insurance policy to verify whether you are fully covered for any imminent damage.
 Usually, homeowners insurance covers such things as temporary repairs after a hurricane, in addition to extra living expenses that may come as a result of relocating to a new place and incurring expenses such as additional transport.

 However, homeowners insurance policy does not cover flood-related damages.
 As such, it is in your best interests to ensure you get flood insurance cover especially if you live along the coastline.
 You may also want to look into the wind and wind-blown damage insurance coverage.
 Contact your insurance provider for more information on this.

 While it is quite expensive to retrofit your home against every possibility, you can reinforce it in stages as follows:

--Replace gravel and rock on your front yard with solid materials
+- Replace gravel and rock in your front yard with solid materials

-The best way to get prepared is to write down a hurricane plan for you and your family way ahead of time.
+The best way to get prepared is to write down a hurricane plan for you and your family way ahead of time so you’re never wondering what should you do during a hurricane.
 Also, keep an eye out for any advice from local authorities.
-Otherwise, stay safe and be prepared.
+Otherwise, stay safe and be prepared!

 About the Author

 Top Wellington Realtor, Michelle Gibson, wrote: “5 Tips to Help You Prepare for Hurricane Season.”